-If you have passed all your Degree Examinations to date, you may, with the permission of the Associate Dean for Learning & Teaching and Programme Leader, take one academic year from your studies in order to enter appropriate employment or training.
+You may, with the permission of the Programme Leader, take up to one academic year from your studies to enter appropriate employment or training, or for personal or health reasons.
 Extension of this absence beyond one academic year requires the permission of the Associate Dean for Learning & Teaching and Programme Leader.

-The year(s) of non-attendance will not be counted as a year(s) of attendance for the purpose of meeting progression requirements.
+A full year of temporary withdrawal will not be counted as a year of attendance for the purpose of meeting progression requirements.